nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 [oauth2providablegem]: https://github.com/socialcast/devise_oauth2_providable

-We have to create an OAuth2 client in the databse to get access from our client application.
+We have to create an OAuth2 client in the database to get access from our client application.
 I put this into the database seed, but you might want to create it dynamically or in any other way: